OctopusDeploy/blog/blog/2023-07/what-is-multi-tenancy/index.md

 These scenarios can crossover, for sure.
 And some apps may use more than one multi-tenancy variation at different stages.

 That's because software development is only growing more complex and with it, the term evolves too.
-The lines we used to draw between these scenarios are blurry and will only get blurrier still.
+The lines we draw between these scenarios are blurry and will only get blurrier still.

 ## What next?

-See Octopus's Tenants feature page for more information on how Octopus can help you deploy your multi-tenancy applications faster and more reliably.
+See Octopus's [Tenants use-case page](https://octopus.com/use-case/tenanted-deployments) for more information on how Octopus can help you deploy your multi-tenancy applications faster and more reliably.